ArvidUtas/QuizkampenGruppACDC/README.md

 # Quizkampen – Java Group Project

 This repository contains a Java-based quiz game developed as a group project for the *Object-Oriented Programming and Java* course.
 The game is inspired by the popular mobile game **Quizkampen**, tailored for desktop use with a focus on simplicity and accessibility.
+This assignment also focused on working as a team in a manner that practise agile methodology with sprints, daily stand-ups, retrospectives, backlogs etc.

 ## Project Overview